-- FSV could give some funds to reps in the opposition, so Electing them is more effective, less of a wasted vote. - They ease starvation budgets that damage projects.
+- FSV gives some power to reps in the opposition, so Electing them is more effective, less of a wasted vote. - They can aid a "starvation budget" that hurts a project.
 This makes project management more efficient. - A voter can see grants from his rep to each project, tax cut, or debt reduction; then hold her accountable.